 Modern vehicles are very complex and just like the engine, a car air conditioner has elements that need to be serviced or replaced on a regular basis.

 Don’t Melt In Your Car

 Send the heat packing.
 A car air conditioning system uses refrigerant to withdraw heat from the air within the interior area of the car and relocate it to the exterior, leaving only cooled or 'conditioned' air to be redistributed.
 It's therefore essential that the rubber seals are checked for any signs of leaks or cracks which may be an indication of refrigerant loss.

 Refrigerant can leak or evaporate over time meaning your air con system will begin to deteriorate and have to work harder raising the amount of fuel you burn.
 Even new cars can lose as much as twenty percent of their refrigerant gas within two years of purchase.

 To compensate for this problem it is strongly recommended that the refrigerant in your Car Air Conditioner system is replenished completely within four years of the manufacture date and every two to three years after that.

 A car air conditioning service every 12 months means you help prevent costly breakdowns now and in the future - and a well serviced Automotive Air Conditioner system actually saves you money because it reduces the amount of fuel you burn.

 You should take your car to a qualified workshop such as Warragul Automotive on a regular basis to ensure the air conditioner system continues performing correctly as well as having the mechanics go over the condition of the entire car.

-Repco Authorised Car Service mechanics perform a 65 point safety check with every service and are able to give you a warning about any items that may need renewing in the near future or those that are already damaged beyond repair.
+Repco Authorised Car Service mechanics perform a 65 Point Vehicle Inspection report with every service and are able to give you a warning about any items that may need renewing in the near future or those that are already damaged beyond repair.